0xHamy/0xhamy-cybersci-2025/README.md

 - Uploads
     - Showing all uploads & unzipped files with button to open it using a web browser explorer
 - Builder page
-    - A page where you can build an executable by writing C2 URL, Target chrome, explorer or both; configure how often to upload (once & self-destruct or every nth hours)
+    - A page where you can interact with the builder through web
 - file_upload endpoint